scott-hosking/scott-hosking.github.io/_pages/notebooks.md

 excerpt: "A small collection of Jupyter notebooks"
 ---

-Here I have listed some Python notebooks I use for research and teaching.
-Please feel free to get in touch if you have any comments - even just to say that you found these useful
+Here I have listed some `Python` notebooks I use for research and teaching.
+Please feel free to get in touch if you have any ~~complaints~~ comments - _even if just to say you found these useful_

 ### Getting started
 * [Using Baspy and Xarray to work with CMIP data](/notebooks/xarray_examples)